Narendra Hirwani: Later career

-His career took a turn for the worse in the tour of West Indies in 1989–90.
-The batsmen deliberately attacked his bowling and even at Port of Spain, where the wicket helped spinners, he could do little.
+His career took a turn for the worse on the tour of West Indies in 1988–89.
+He struggled, even at Port of Spain where the wicket helped spinners, taking six wickets across three Tests at an average of 57.33, his bowling was expensive but was not helped by his captain's field placings.

 Thereafter he had little success in his international career.
 Hirwani was too slow in the air to cause trouble, except on wickets which turned sharply.
 One of the few memorable performances was in the last league match of the 1991–92 World Series.
 India needed to beat West Indies to qualify for the final.
 Picked unexpectedly, Hirwani played an important part with a spell in which he had Brian Lara stumped off a flipper and Richie Richardson leg before wicket on the backfoot with a leg break.
 This was not sufficient to find him a place in the team for the World Cup that followed.

 His next chance came in a Test against New Zealand four years later.
 On a rain affected match, he took 6 for 59.
 He toured England in 1996 and played two more Tests against South Africa at home.
 In 2001, he was picked in the fourteen to play Australia at home, but he never made the final eleven.
 After the series, he went to the press, criticising Indian captain Sourav Ganguly for not choosing him.

 Narendra Hirwani continued to be a prominent bowler in domestic cricket.
 He took over 400 wickets for Madhya Pradesh in Ranji trophy and retired from first-class cricket at the end of the 2005–06 season.

 On 3 September 2014, Narendra Hirwani was appointed as the chairman of Ranji Trophy Tournament Selection Committee of the Madhya Pradesh Cricket Association.